 - other conditions that may affect you or your baby’s health.

 Generally, induction is planned in advance during an appointment at the antenatal clinic.
-A date and time will be discussed for you to come in to Waikato Hospital.
+A date and time will be discussed for you to come in to hospital.
 We also recommend you discuss your midwife’s involvement in the process with them.